sweqtyy/DiscordActivityBot/README.md

 <3

+There soon will be a revamp for the code, to make it look better, and make the code more efficent and upto date, with embeds, and much more.
+I don't have an ETA since I do not want to rush this update since it will take time.

 ## How do I get the Voice Channel ID?

 To get the voice channel ID, click [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to find out how!
 It's pretty easy.